tob-asco/seeds/idea-seeds.md

 - fake ideas might not be convincing, they're place-holders at best
 - good ideas that died because of a missing platform would be great
 - how about recently realized ideas that are lesser known?
-## headspace.com
+## headspace.com, calm.com
-- Title: Headspace
+- Title: Guide To Sleep
-- Slogan: Be Kind To Your Mind
+- Slogan: App To Help With Falling Asleep Problems
 - CreationTime: 2010-05-01
 - Tags: mobile apps; mental health
 ## myeasyfarm.com
 - Title: MyEasyFarm
 - Slogan: Digitally Streamline Work of Small Farmers
 - CreationTime: 2017-01-01
-- Tags: for branch: farmer; mobile app
+- Tags: for branch: farmer; mobile apps
 ## onepeloton.com
 - Title: Peloton
 - Slogan: Online Workout Classes With Fully Connected Equipment